GUT-AI/gut-ai/README.rst

 Mission
 ^^^^

-We are on a mission to create the most *user-friendly* **Open-Data, Open-Source, Decentralized ecosystem** for AI using cutting edge technology either of the 21st century or that we might invent ourselves.
+We are on a mission to create the most *user-friendly* **Open-Data, Open-Source, Decentralized ecosystem** for AI using cutting edge technology either of the 21st century or that we might invent by ourselves.

 Main papers
 -----------